 Right now, the whole basketball-watching world is in Bash the Cavs mode.
 They took Anthony Bennett #1 overall, and for the production he’s given them, they might as well have taken Nerlens Noel.
 Kyrie Irving, depending on who you want to believe, either can’t wait to get out or just hasn’t made that decision yet.
 Dion Waiters went at #4 last year and this year he’s been linked with every team needing help at shooting guard.
 Tristan Thompson changed his

+After starting off the season atop the Sixth Man Rankings and quickly dropping out, Phoenix Suns forward Markieff Morris has climbed his way back into the top spot following consecutive weeks of efficient scoring.
 Despite playing the entire month of January without star point guard Eric Bledsoe – out indefinitely due to knee surgery – Phoenix still surprisingly stands seven games above .500.
 They are currently the seventh seed in a loaded Western Conference.
 Coach Jeff Hornacek is in his first year

+If you’ve ever played basketball in a recreational setting, whether at the YMCA or the local city park outdoor court, you have probably experienced the inexplicable, near magical quality that old men often display when running the court.
 Some old guys have that unstoppable post game, anchored by an unfailing hook shot.
 Some have that mid-range jumper that never misses.
 Still, others school young guys in the lost skill of abusing the backboard with that timeless bank shot.
 In continuing his part

 In today’s NBA news other than the big Wizards-Suns trade, Raptors guard Kyle Lowry will be forced to wear a splint on his left ring finger for about 6 weeks, and Bulls backup point guard Kirk Hinrich has been cleared to return from his concussion.